Get the Recipes

 Remember this: Sous vide is not a silver bullet or a panacea meant to solve all of your cooking problems, or to replace more traditional methods.
 It's a tool meant to expand your options, not to replace them.

-Q: Can I get brown, crisp skin with sous-vide chicken? [top]
+Q: Can I get brown, crisp skin on sous vide chicken? [top]

 Q: Is there any advantage to using bone-in, skin-on chicken? [top]